Acupuncture and Home Remedies for Hip Pain and Sciatica

-Unfortunately, hip pain can sometimes get worse with activity and reduce your range of motion.
+Unfortunately, sciatica can sometimes get worse with activity and reduce your range of motion.
 Sometimes this pain can become persistent and unbearable.

-Acupuncture can reduce your pain by redirecting the blood flow and nervous system's response to pain.
+Acupuncture reduces the pain by redirecting the circulation pattern and nerve response to your hip.

 However, if we don't address the underlying cause of the problem, it will return.

-And for most people with chronic hip pain or sciatica, that underlying cause is lack of gluteus medius activation.
+For most people with chronic hip pain or sciatica, the underlying cause is lack of gluteus medius activation.
 (Read: "weak butt muscles.")

 acupuncture for hip pain and sciatica